haefele/CTime2/changelog/en-US.md

 An error would occur in the statistics, if in the selected timespan no times were found.
 This is fixed now.

+### Improved "My times"
+You can now see what kind of time it is, vacation or home-office for example.
+There is a warning now for workdays without any times.

 ## Version 1.8.2.0

 ### Bug with todays workend